Skip to main content

 Mini ReAct loop

-The same ReAct loop as embedded agents, with reasoning, action, and observation
+The same ReAct loop as built-in agents, with reasoning, action, and observation.

 3

-Based on the tools field in the frontmatter
+Based on the tools field of the frontmatter.

 4